 - We have not found anything in your genetics that indicates a predisposition to an abnormal effect of this drug.
-Other non-analyzed and non-genetic genetic factors may play a role. - According to your genotype you have a greater predisposition for the drug to have an abnormal effect on you.
-Other non-analyzed and non-genetic genetic factors may play a role. - According to your genotype you have a greater predisposition for the drug to have a harmful effect on you.
+Other non-analyzed and non-genetic genetic factors may play a role. - According to your genotype you are more predisposed to have an abnormal effect on you.
+Other non-analyzed and non-genetic genetic factors may play a role. - According to your genotype you are more predisposed to have harmful effects on you.
 Other non-analyzed and non-genetic genetic factors may play a role. - According to your genotype, you have a greater predisposition to respond positively to this drug.
 Other non-analyzed and nongenetic genetic factors may play a role.